niksilver/listencoding/README.md

 ((5,2), (6, 3), 7, (8,4), 9)
 ```

-Scala's pattern matching isn't as comprehensive as Elixirs, and its
+Scala's pattern matching isn't as comprehensive as Elixir's, and its
 static typing means we can't trivially interchange 2-Tuples and Ints.
 So the result isn't as compact.